 What is the climate like?

-St Arnaud in Nelson Lakes enjoys a temperate climate January average maximum Temperature is 20C and average minimum temperature is 12C.
+St Arnaud in Nelson Lakes enjoys a temperate climate.
+Feb and March are statistically driest.
 It may be sunny, it may rain.
 Be prepared for both.
 Lake Water Temperatures are refreshing; Rotoiti averages 15C/16C but we have had 20C, Rotoroa is similiar.
 Please bring a wetsuit if you think you’ll need one.

 What food is provided?